theron-wang/otr4j/README.md

   - ☑ Introduce checkstyle _ImportControl_ module to guard the design structure
   - ☑ Introduce [ErrorProne](https://errorprone.info/docs/installation).
   - ☐ Introduce [Animal sniffer](https://www.mojohaus.org/animal-sniffer/) build plug-in to verify that we do not break backwards-compatibility, once released.
-  - ☐ spotbugs-annotations to support managing clean-up of cryptographic key material
   - ☐ Experiment with features of [Checker Framework](https://checkerframework.org).
+  - ☒ spotbugs-annotations to support managing clean-up of cryptographic key material
+    _Google Error-Prone annotations prove to be more interesting.
+Adoption of those annotations has started already._
 - ⌛ Issue: some tests fail on a rare occasion due to the `assert` checks that are embedded in the code.
 These tests should be updated to assume successful execution if input would trigger the assertion.
 - ☐ Significant amount of unit tests to accompany the library.
 (Currently: 1200+)
 - ☐ Interoperability testing with other OTRv4 implementations.

 ## Architectural considerations

-Architectural constraints that are taken into consideration for the design.
+Architectural constraints that are respected in the design.

 1. Correctness of protocol implementation.
 1. Encapsulation of cryptographic material to prevent mistakes, misuse, excessive exposure.
 1. Design that prevents or makes obvious programming errors.
 1. Simplicity: restricted implementation with only as much complexity and abstraction as needed.

-# Synopsis

-otr4j is an implementation of the [OTR (Off The Record) protocol][OTR] in Java.
-Its development started during the GSoC '09 where the goal was to add support for OTR in [jitsi].
-It currently supports [OTRv2] and [OTRv3].
-Additionally, there is support for fragmenting outgoing messages.

-Support for OTRv1 is removed, as is recommended by the OTR team.

 # Using otr4j